rose-collectionservices/test/README.md

 # test

-This is a test repository.
-I like this repository.
+This is a test repository, I like this repository.

 My birthday is in July-- LIES!
 My birthday is in ~September~ October.